Retirement Life

 Rebuild your retirement plan sooner than later

 This is especially important for women, who often face lower lifetime earnings and KiwiSaver balances due to things like career breaks.
-Delaying sorting out your next steps only compounds the problem.
-But even modest changes, like increasing KiwiSaver contributions or adjusting investment settings, can make a meaningful difference over time.
+Delay only compounds the problem.
+But even modest changes, like increasing KiwiSaver contributions if you are still earning or adjusting investment settings, can make a meaningful difference over time.

 What happens to KiwiSaver after divorce?